Stress and Burnout

 You’ve been pushing through—ignoring the exhaustion, silencing the irritability, and telling yourself to just keep going.
 But deep down, you know something isn’t right.
 No amount of rest seems to bring relief.

-You might catch yourself snapping at loved ones, falling behind at work, or feeling like you’re just going through the motions.
+Maybe you’ve caught yourself snapping at loved ones, falling behind at work, or just going through the motions.
 Even the activities you once loved now feel like obligations.
-And still, you feel guilty for wanting a break.
+And still—you feel guilty for wanting a break.

 You’re not failing.
 You’re burned out.
 And it’s not your fault.

-Burnout happens when the weight of responsibilities at work, at home, and in your relationships pushes you past your limits.
-But the good news is: healing is possible.
+Burnout happens when the weight of responsibilities pushes you past your limits.
+The good news?
+Healing is possible.
 Therapy can help you recover, reconnect, and learn to care for yourself—without fear or shame.

 Why Burnout Happens